 Animal agriculture produces approximately 9.51 million tons of animal manure each year, equivalent to about 1.45 tons per resident per year in Indiana.
 Manure can be used as soil amendment, provide crop nutrients, and produce renewable energy.
 However, manure can also cause environmental pollution to affect water and air quality if managed or used improperly.

 The Manure Management extension program provides research-based science, applicable technology, safety information, and regulatory resources to livestock and poultry producers, crop growers, and other stakeholders.

-The Renewable Energy Program builds capacity for the successful adoption of renewable energy technologies, and develops practices for improving energy efficiency of existing systems on farm.
+The Renewable Energy and Energy Efficiency Program builds capacity for the successful adoption of renewable energy technologies, and develops practices for improving energy efficiency of existing systems on farm.
 Efforts focus on commercial production of biofuels, wind power generation among rural communities, and on-farm energy and fertilizer production by anaerobic digestion systems.
 Information on solar energy, on-farm energy efficiency, and the utilization of co-products from corn ethanol production is also available.

 Rural Emergency Preparedness